Discrimination Under Arkansas Law

 Both Arkansas and the federal government have passed laws that prohibiting discrimination on the basis of certain protected characteristics.
-Government and private employers in Fayetteville may be held liable under state and federal law depending on what kind of trait the discriminatory treatment was based upon.
+Government and private employers in Fayetteville can be held liable under state and federal law depending on what kind of trait the discriminatory treatment was based upon.

 How Does Employment Discrimination Occur?

-If an employee is a member of a legally protected category and their employer treats them unfairly because of that, the employer will be held liable for employment discrimination.
+If an employee is a member of a legally protected class and their employer treats them unfairly because of that, the employer will be held liable for employment discrimination.
 Employers are prohibited from using certain traits to evaluate you such as national origin, religion, race, age, familial status, or gender.
-In order for a claim of employment discrimination to be proven, a Fayetteville, Arkansas plaintiff must show that his (or her) employer actively intended to treat him differently because of his protected status.
+In order for a claim of employment discrimination to be successful, a Fayetteville, Arkansas plaintiff must show that his (or her) employer actively intended to treat him differently because of his protected status.

 How can Employment Discrimination be Proven in Arkansas?